tejasundeep/ram_gpt/README.md

 # Teja GPT
 Never before on internet.
-I build the ai assistant like chatgpt &amp; bard with transformer architecture.
+Here you can find code for solid starting point to build an ai assistant like chatgpt &amp; bard using transformer architecture.

 How its built: